This post contains affiliate links.

 A goose egg on a white background.

-Goose eggs are larger than chicken eggs and have a rich, flavorful yolk.
-They can be used in a similar way to chicken eggs and are often preferred for baking due to their size and richness.
+Goose eggs are larger than chicken eggs and have a rich, creamy yolk.
+They can be used in a similar way to chicken eggs, and are sometimes preferred for baking due to their size and richness.

 Ostrich Eggs